Muktainagar

-Muktainagar, also known as Edlabad is a town in the eastern part of Jalgaon district in northern Maharashtra and is the administrative seat of Muktainagar taluka.
+Muktainagar (formerly Edlabad) is a town in Jalgaon district, Maharashtra, India.
+It is the administrative headquarter of its eponymous taluka.
+It is located in North Maharashtra region.

+It located near bank of Purna river and is highest populated town in Muktainagar taluka.

 History

 During British rule, Muktainagar taluka was known as Edlabad petha and was part of East Khandesh district.
 Around 1880, Muktainagar taluka was made part of Khandesh district's Bhusaval subdivision.
 Muktainagar taluk (then known as Edlabad mahal) was part of Bhusaval taluka.

 Demographics

 According to the 2011 Census of India, Muktainagar had 5,352 households and a population of 23,970, of which 12,433 were males and 11,537 females.
 The population of children below six years of age was 3,201, making up 13.35% of the total population of the village.
 The sex ratio of Muktainagar village is 928, which is close to the Maharashtra state average of 929.
 The child sex ratio is 820, lower than the Maharashtra average of 894.
 In 2011, the literacy rate of Muktainagar village was 84.41% compared to an average of 82.34% in Maharashtra.
 In Muktainagar male literacy stands at 88.86% and female literacy at 79.70%.
 Members of scheduled castes (SC) constituted 10.75% of the population of Muktainagar village, while scheduled tribes (ST) made up 5.25%.